Workshop instructors

 Ernst Schoiswohl

-As we all know, the best scythes are manufactured in Austria.
-In the town of Rossleithen in the Upper Austrian Kremstal valley the company Schröckenfux, which has a long tradition, has manufactured tailor-made scythes for 450 years.
-Who else could teach our participants better how to sharpen and grind scythes and sickles than the qualified foreman Ernst Schoiswohl, who has been working in the worlds most famous scythe smithy for more than 30 years?
+The best scythes in the world are known to come from Austria.
+In Rossleithen in the Upper Austrian Kremstal valley, the traditional company Schröckenfux has been producing scythes for 450 years that are precisely tailored to their future use.
+Who could be more competent at teaching how to sharpen and sharpen scythes and sickles than master craftsman Ernst Schoiswohl, who has been working at the world-famous scythe forge for over 30 years?

 Workshops with Ernst Schoiswohl